-North Carolina has a host of historic homes listed on the National Register of Historic Places.
+North Carolina has a host of homes listed on the National Register of Historic Places.
 You can visit America’s largest home, an English-style estate, the mansion where our governor lives, a plantation that was active for 80 years, the “palace” that served as the state’s first permanent capitol and other inspiring homes.

 1 Tryon Palace